nicksmith100/shakermaker/README.md

 </details>
 <br>

-Based on prior experience I decided that desktop and mobile wireframes would be sufficient to keep the overall layout of the site on track, the expectation being that [Bootstrap's grid system](https://getbootstrap.com/docs/5.3/layout/grid/) would provide the responsiveness required at different device breakpoints (see **Layout and Styling** section below).
+Based on prior experience I decided that desktop and mobile wireframes would be sufficient to keep the overall layout of the site on track, the expectation being that [Bootstrap's grid system](https://getbootstrap.com/docs/5.3/layout/grid/) would provide the responsiveness required at different device breakpoints in between (see **Layout and Styling** section below).

 While the overall structure of the site stays true to the wireframes, there are some notable differences in the final layout which came about for design and user experience reasons: